OpenNebula/one/README.md

-    -r      remove Opennebula, only useful if -d was not specified, otherwise rm -rf $ONE_LOCATION would do the job -p      do not install OpenNebula Sunstone non-minified files -h      prints installer help
+    -r      remove Opennebula, only useful if -d was not specified, otherwise rm -rf $ONE_LOCATION would do the job -p      do not install OpenNebula Sunstone non-minified files -G      install only OpenNebula Gate
+    -f      install only OpenNebula Flow
+    -h      prints installer help